jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 request to remove one of those addresses."

 "I see.
 So methods make a requester's intent more precise, but I'm still confused by the headers.
-What are the 'extra information or limitations' you mentioned?"
+What did you mean by 'extra information or limitations' earlier?"

 > 3: Technical Slide: List of common headers.
 Point out key and value in one of
 >    the headers.